 The sleek stainless steel blades glide easily through the food while an ergonomic and comfortable wooden handle provides a comfortable grip and balance.
 The flat spatulas and stainless steel turners are very well balanced.
 This metal spatula set is handwash only.

 These durable long-lasting utensils will make it easy to flip any pancake or grill anything and are perfect for cast iron cooking surfaces.

 Wooden spoons or spatulas – These won’t hurt the surface of your iron and provided they are sturdy enough you will be able to use them to cook with as well as scrape the surface of your pan and in the groves of your cast-iron skillet.

-That being said the Earlywood 10 inch handmade multi-purpose wood scraper/turner glides easily over the toughest brands of cookware like Griswald and Wagner cast iron cookware.
+That being said the Earlywood 10-inch handmade multi-purpose wood scraper/turner glides easily over the toughest brands of cookware like Griswald and Wagner cast iron cookware.
 The smooth finish of the four types of sustainable wood that are harvested responsibly right here in the USA will have even eggs sliding off it.

-This wooden cooking utensil is perfect for all your cooking requirements from cast iron griddles, skillets, to dutch ovens as the design is easy to handle.
+This wooden cooking utensil is perfect for all your cooking requirements from cast iron griddles, and skillets, to dutch ovens as the design is easy to handle.
 Feel safe, before purchasing, in the knowledge that this Montana company offers a lifetime warranty on their wooden utensil.

 Vintage Cast Iron Utensils

 This is the traditional hand-made spatula and ladles made from iron.
 Moderate length and weight, size:16.5”/0.5lb for spatula and 16.5”/0.54lb for ladle.
 The manageable size of both the spatula and ladle makes turning and flipping easy.